State road D.110 (Turkey)

-D.110 is a 172 km long east-west state road running from the border with Greece, near İpsala, to the junction with the D.100 in Kınalı.
+D.110 is a 172 km long east-west state road in Turkey running from the border with Greece, near İpsala, to the junction with the D.100 in Kınalı.
 The road is the main route into Greece and one of only two roads that cross the Greek border from Turkey.
 The entire route is a four-lane highway, except for the two-lane bridge crossing the Maritsa river.
-The D.110 is a part of the E84 for its entire length and part of the E90 from the Greek border to Keşan.
+The D.110 is a part of the European route E84 for its entire length and part of the E90 from the Greek border to Keşan.

 Route description

 Edirne Province

 The D.110 begins at the Greece/Turkey border on a two-lane bridge crossing over the Maritsa river.
 Following the Turkish customs checkpoint, the route becomes a four-lane highway heading east and is named London Asphalt (Londra Asfaltı) until the intersection with the İL 22-50, just south of İpsala.
 Past the intersection, the route is named the Tekirdağ-İpsala Road (Tekirdağ-İpsala Yolu) until reaching the city of Tekirdağ.
 Just north of Keşan, the D.110 crosses the D.550.
 The intersection consists of a roundabout with a flying junction for westbound traffic heading south on the D.550.
 After Keşan the road continues east until passing through a few rolling hills and entering Tekirdağ Province.